Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Service Definition/Service Definition.md

 source:
 aliases:
 ---
+> [!todo] View do get deployed to the database me thinks...
+> Views defined as projections on entities are in fact deployed as database artefacts.
+At least in the HANA Cloud service.

 The Service Layer in the [[SAP Capire]] Framework defines the API contracts for accessing your application's functionality and exposes the [[domain model]] through standardized interfaces.

 In [[SAP Capire]], services are declared using [[CDS]] service definitions, which specify which entities are exposed and what operations are allowed.
 The Service Layer acts as a controlled gateway between clients and your application's core business logic.